-- The Secret Of Monkey Island: Special Edition seems to straddle this trope and Video Game Remake: The game is essentially the same as the original, and even has all the old visuals still intact, but also adds brand-new redrawn graphics, rearranged music, a cleaner user interface, and a full voiceover soundtrack performed by the cast of The Curse Of Monkey Island.
+- The Secret of Monkey Island: Special Edition seems to straddle this trope and Video Game Remake: The game is essentially the same as the original, and even has all the old visuals still intact, but also adds brand-new redrawn graphics, rearranged music, a cleaner user interface, and a full voiceover soundtrack performed by the cast of The Curse of Monkey Island.

-- And then they did the same thing for the sequel, Monkey Island 2 Le Chucks Revenge: Special Edition.
+- And then they did the same thing for the sequel, Monkey Island 2: LeChuck's Revenge: Special Edition.
 The upgrade has all the features of the Secret re-release, but adds a commentary track recorded by the three creators of Monkey Island (Tim Schafer, Dave Grossman, and Ron Gilbert), plus a concept art gallery featuring backgrounds created for the original game (including some that were ultimately cut), as well as character design art from the brand-new high-resolution makeover.

 - Thief: The Dark Project was rereleased with several new levels, appropriately enough as Thief Gold.
 Unfortunately - in Australia at least - the two versions you are likely to find are a secondhand original TTDP or the much-later budget edition, which is also only the original levels.

 - LucasArts did this notoriously with TIE Fighter.
 Although the final edition of the game was labelled the "Collector's CD Rom Edition", it was released a full three years after the original game had been released, and its main draw other than updated graphics was that it finally allowed the player to complete the campaign of the original.
 In other words, those who had bought the game originally were required to buy it again in order to finish it.

-- The Unreal Tournament games fall almost directly into this trope, though the bonus packs and mods are all free for online downloading:
+- The Unreal games fall almost directly into this trope, though the bonus packs and mods are all free for online downloading:

 - Unreal Tournament: Game of the Year added 2 community-made mods and their first 3 bonus packs into the original UT.